pros and cons of hydroponics

 5. Waterborne Diseases

-While hydroponic systems may reduce or eliminate pest pressure, certain waterborne diseases are more prevalent in hydroponically grown produce.
+While hydroponic systems may reduce or eliminate pests, certain waterborne diseases become more prevalent in hydroponically grown produce.
+For this reason, farmers must take extra care.
 The most common ones affect the plant’s root structure, such as Pythium, which includes several water mold species.
 Proper hygiene and cleaning practices can reduce the risk of plant disease, but it is often impossible to avoid completely.
 Because of this likelihood, many hydroponic growers incorporate bio fungicides to prevent breakouts.

 Soil-Free Growing

 Hydroponic growing can increase crop yields while reducing water usage.
-The benefits of hydroponics are significant, and the industry is expected to grow astronomically in the next five years.
+Hydroponics has significant benefits.
+Because of this, experts predict the industry to grow astronomically in the next five years.
 However, there are also some disadvantages to growing hydroponically.
 Improving access to infrastructure and making technology more accessible will enable more beginning growers to enter the market.

 Share on